-(a) Except as otherwise provided in subsection (b), a provider may not provide debt-management services to an individual who it reasonably should know resides in this state at the time it agrees to provide the services, unless the provider is registered under this [act].

-(b) If a provider is registered under this [act], the registration requirement of subsection (a) does not apply to the employees or agents of the provider.

-(c) The administrator shall maintain and publicize a list of the names of all registered providers.
+- (a) Except as otherwise provided in subsection (b), a provider may not provide debtmanagement services to an individual who it reasonably should know resides in this state at the time it agrees to provide the services, unless the provider is registered under this [act]. - (b) If a provider is registered under this [act], subsection (a) does not apply to an employee or agent of the provider. - (c) The administrator shall maintain and publicize a list of the names of all registered providers. - [(d) A provider [whose agreements contemplate that creditors will reduce finance charges or fees for late payment, default, or delinquency] [whose agreements contemplate that creditors will settle debts for less than the full principal amount of debt owed] may be registered only if it is: - (1) organized and properly operating as a not-for-profit entity under the law of the state in which it was formed; and - (2) exempt from taxation under the Internal Revenue Code, 26 U.S.C.
+Section 501 [as amended]].

+Legislative Note: This section implements the state's decision concerning whether for profitentities are permitted to provide debt management services.

+If the state wishes to permit only not-for-profit entities to provide debt-management services, use subsection (d) without the either of the two bracketed phrases, so that the introduction to subsection (d) states:

-[(d) A provider [whose plans contemplate that creditors will reduce finance charges or fees for late payment, default, or delinquency] [whose plans contemplate that creditors will settle debts for less than the full principal amount of debt owed] may be registered only if it is:
+(d) A provider may be registered only if it is:

-(1) organized and properly operating as a not-for-profit entity under the law of the State in which it was formed; and

-(2) exempt from taxation under the Internal Revenue Code, 26 U.S.C.

-Sec.
-1 et seq. [as amended]].

-Legislative Note: If the state wishes to permit for-profit entities to provide all forms of debtmanagement services, delete the bracketed material in the section caption and omit subsection (d).
+If the state wishes to permit for-profit entities to provide all kinds of debt-management services, omit subsection (d) and delete the bracketed material in the section caption.

-If the state wishes to permit for-profit debt-settlement entities but prohibit for-profit credit-counseling entities, use the language in the first set of brackets, so that subsection (d) states:
+If the state wishes to permit for profit entities to provide debt settlement services but not credit counseling services, use the language in the first set of brackets, so that the introduction to subsection (d) states:

-(d) A provider whose plans contemplate that creditors will reduce finance charges or fees for late payment, default, or delinquency may be registered only if it is:
+(d) A provider whose agreements contemplate that creditors will reduce finance charges or fees for late payment, default, or delinquency may be registered only if it is:

-If the state wishes to permit for-profit credit-counseling entities but prohibit for-profit debt-settlement entities, use the language in the second set of brackets, so that subsection (d) states:
+If the state wishes to permit for profit entities to provide credit counseling services but not debt-settlement services, use the language in the second set of brackets, so that the introduction to subsection (d) states:

-(d) A provider whose plans contemplate that creditors will settle debts for less than the full principal amount of debt owed may be registered only if it is:
+(d) A provider whose agreements contemplate that creditors will settle debts for less than the full principal amount of debt owed may be registered only if it is: